What to Expect at Orientation

 Housing & Meals

-At UTSA there are four housing options: Laurel Villages, Chaparral Village, Chisholm Hall and University Oaks.
+At UTSA there are four housing options: Laurel Villages, Chaparral Village, San Saba Hall, Chisholm Hall and University Oaks.

-Laurel Village and Chaparral Village are owned and managed by UTSA and residents are required to purchase meal plans.
+Laurel Village, Chaparral Village and San Saba Hall are owned and managed by UTSA and residents are required to purchase meal plans.
 See UTSA Housing and Residence Life for more information.
 You will need to apply online to live in UTSA housing.